Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Reconstruction and Sampling Methods

-This generates the same dynamics of the distribution $p_t$ as \eqref{eq:diffusion-sde}, since $p_t$ solves both the continuity equation for \eqref{eq:probability-flow-ode} as well as the Fokker--Planck equation of \eqref{eq:diffusion-sde}.
-Replacing the score in \eqref{eq:probability-flow-ode} by the score model $s_\theta$ allows solving this ODE, giving an approximation $\log {\ptheta}^{\mathrm{ODE}} \approx \log {\ptheta}$.
-The authors of \cite{Feng2023Score} thus proposed to use $\log {\ptheta}^{\mathrm{ODE}}$ to evaluate the objective \eqref{eq:variational-inference-loss2}.
-As the numerical results of \cite{Feng2023Score} showed, the resulting \ac{VI} approach has a high computational cost, but generates very accurate approximations of the true posterior.
+\nc Replacing the score in \eqref{eq:probability-flow-ode} by a score model $s_\theta$ \rev induces a learned velocity field $v_\theta$ which can be used to solve the ODE numerically.
+This results in the approximation $\log {\ptheta}^{\mathrm{ODE}} \approx \log {p}$.\nc{} The authors of \cite{Feng2023Score} thus proposed to use $\log {\ptheta}^{\mathrm{ODE}}$ to evaluate the objective \eqref{eq:variational-inference-loss2}.
+As the numerical results of \cite{Feng2023Score} showed, the resulting \ac{VI} approach has a high computational cost, but generates very accurate approximations of the true posterior.\!r A follow-up paper \cite{Feng2024Variational} resolves the costly evaluation of $\log {\ptheta}^{\mathrm{ODE}}$ by instead employing a surrogate, that is reminiscent of the \ac{ELBO} and was first derived in \cite[Thm.
+3]{Song2021Maximum}.
+The ELBO surrogate as used in \cite[p.
+5]{Feng2024Variational} is defined as follows,